📊 Quantamental Trading Approach

 StrategyQuant: Trading Strategy Building

-StrategyQuantStrategyQuant users can create or find already-made automated strategies to trade any financial market (Forex, Equities, Metals, Soft Commodities, etc.).
-The only thing a trader must do is select a market and a timeframe.
-Afterward, StrategyQuant starts to generate automated strategies.
-The trader can now choose the strategies that showed the best performance.
-In addition, he can test, and optimize them towards randomness.
+StrategyQuantStrategyQuant users can create or access pre-built automated strategies to trade in any financial market (Forex, Equities, Metals, Soft Commodities, etc.).
+The only requirement for the trader is to select a market and a timeframe.
+StrategyQuant then begins generating automated strategies.
+The trader can choose the ones with the best performance and further test and optimize them against randomness.

 □ StrategyQuant operates in four (4) modes: building, re-testing, improvement, and optimization